King of the Dot: Origins

 Travis Fleetwood, a.k.a.
 Organik, built a reputation as one of Canada's elite battle emcees, winning title after title, including 4 wins at the well known Toronto-based freestyle competition Proud 2B Eh Battle MC, where he met a local producer/DJ by the name of RyanPVP.
-The two put together the first event which was initially intended to be a flash mob style event at Yonge-Dundas Square in downtown Toronto.
+The two put together the first event which was initially intended to be a flash mob style event at Yonge-Dundas Square (now Sankofa Square) in downtown Toronto.
 However, the police presence and private security at the location forced the event to move down the road to an alley beside radio station Flow 93.5.
 After a few events at that location, they were unable to accommodate the growing crowds, so Organik opted to re-locate to Alexandra Park for the wide open space and gritty location.
 The crisp visuals and production value, as well as local celebrity guest judges contributed to King of the Dot's rise.